 In living black-and-white

-In a recent study, which was published on June 13, 2019 in the Journal of Natural History, the scientific publication of the British Natural History Museum, amateur naturalist and former biology technician Alison Cobb and her husband, zoologist Dr. Stephen Cobb, measured the temperature differences between the black stripes and the white stripes on two zebras living in their natural habitats in Kenya, Africa—something that hadn’t been tried before.
+In a study published on June 13, 2019, in the Journal of Natural History, the scientific publication of the British Natural History Museum, amateur naturalist and former biology technician Alison Cobb and her husband, zoologist Dr. Stephen Cobb, measured the temperature differences between the black stripes and the white stripes on two zebras living in their natural habitats in Kenya, Africa—something that hadn’t been tried before.

 The Cobbs had spent many years living in sub-Saharan Africa and were always amazed by how much time zebras spent grazing in the blazing heat of the day—for far more hours than the antelopes living in the same area.
 The Cobbs then moved to England; and without direct access to research animals, Alison enlisted the help of her three daughters, aged 8, 9 and 10.
 She made them wear rugby shirts on which she had sewed black-and-white stripes and encouraged her “experimental animals” to crawl around on their hands and knees in the sun.